 The look of most patriotic fine jewels is straightforward—American flag brooches set with rubies, diamonds and sapphires.
 Bulgari took a far more imaginative approach to its love of the United States.

-In 1972, a year after opening a New York boutique, the legendary Italian firm launched its first jewelry tribute to the USA.
+In 1972, the year Bulgari opened a boutique in New York, the legendary Italian firm launched its first jewelry tribute to the USA.
 Stars and stripes from Old Glory were transformed on to hoop earrings, chain necklaces and pendants for neck wires.
 Diamonds lit up red and blue enamel or coral and lapis on the jewels.
 The Star Spangled Banner Collection caused a sensation when Richard Avedon photographed Cher for Vogue wearing several pieces with Eres bathing suits.
-The images showed how Bulgari was in sync with the laid back luxurious state of the nation.
+The images showed how Bulgari was in sync with the laidback luxurious state of the nation.

 One fascinating coin set in a Bulgari necklace made to celebrate the 1976 American Bicentennial was a 1776 pewter Continental Dollar.
 Designed by Founding Father Benjamin Franklin, it was the first coin minted when the thirteen colonies incorporated.
 The imagery on the front of the Continental Dollar includes a sun, sundial and the Latin motto “Fugio.”
 Together the elements are believed to mean: mind your business, because time flees.